jduckles/roboprose/readme.md

  {% endfor %}
 ```

-In this template we have a new value invoices, which can contain multiple invoices.
-Rather than a csv file format, we can use
+In this template we have a new value `invoices`, which can contain multiple entries, when we loop over each entry we can call
+its values by their nested key value for example `invoice.invoice_num`.

-yaml and be able to store the data like:
+Rather than a csv file format, we can use yaml and be able to store the data like:

 `examples/embedded_list.yml`
 ```